vladimir-kazan/aws-cloud-developer-capstone/README.md

 1. `make deploy` to build and deploy serverless applicaiton.
 2. `make deploy-client` to build and deploy frontend application into S3 bucket.

+## Elastic Search

+Elastic Search is used to execute full-text search.
+So it could have some delay before search results are available while DynamoDB does syncronization with Elastic Search

+Implementation:

+- `backend/src/lambda/http/searchNotes.ts`
+- `backend/src/lambda/dynamoDb/elastic-search-sync.ts`